Introduction to Elasticsearch interview questions and answers

 Elasticsearch can be used to search different kinds of documents that provide scalable search, multi-tenancy, and real-time search.
 Elasticsearch is also available in Amazon Cloud as Amazon Web Services Elasticsearch Cloud.
-Elasticsearch is a distributed, RESTful search analytics engine capable of solving numerous use cases for business requirements in big data or data science environment.
+Elasticsearch is a distributed, RESTful search analytics engine capable of solving numerous use cases for business requirements in big data or data science environments.

 2. What is an index and inverted index in Elasticsearch?

 Elasticsearch has a concept called index, which is similar to that of a table in a relational database structure.
 An index has mappings that define multiple types.
 An index maps one or more multiple shards and can have zero or many replica shards.
 Here Shard is an index that is split into multiple elements.
 Elasticsearch will have one replica for each index.
 The main reason for fast searching in elastic search is that index will be searched instead of content, making it so faster.

 The inverted index is an index that is used to make very fast full-text searches which is a key component.
 This is used to search and make a list of all unique words searched in all documents.
 To create the inverted index, first, each document’s field should be split into separate elements.
 In an inverted index, to store a mapping from content, words or numbers can be used in a database to its file location.
 The inverted index is a key component and structure of the elastic search to provide very fast full-text searches.

 3. What is a document in Elasticsearch?

 A document in elastic search is a top-level or a root component object that is serialized into a JSON object and will be stored in Elastic search under a unique id.
 The entities or objects in most of the applications can be serialized to JSON with keys and values where the key is the property or name of the field and value is the data present for that key such as String or Number or Boolean etc.,

 4. What is a Node in Elasticsearch?